 The best HP monitor in the budget category that we've tested is the HP X24ih.
 This is a compact 24 inch model with a 1080p resolution.
 It's not the most immersive, but its compact size makes it easier to see your game's entire user interface, and the 1080p resolution puts a lighter load on your graphics card, resulting in higher frame rates.
 It has an IPS panel with excellent viewing angles, which means that you don't lose image accuracy when viewing from the side, making it a good option for co-op gaming or sharing content.
 It handles reflections well and gets bright, so you shouldn't have any problems with visibility unless you're in direct sunlight.
 The ergonomics are passable; it just doesn't swivel.

-Gaming-wise, the X24ih is great.
+Gaming-wise, it's great.
 It has a 144Hz refresh rate and exceptional response times to deliver clear motion, as well as FreeSync support and G-SYNC compatibility to minimize screen tearing.
 Input lag is incredibly low, which means every action feels nearly instantaneous.
 Unfortunately, it has a low contrast ratio that makes blacks look gray, so it's not the best for gaming in the dark.
 Also, it doesn't support HDR, although that's somewhat expected for a budget model.
 You can add a virtual crosshair or frame rate counter on the screen, and there's also a feature that helps with alignment in a multi-monitor setup.
 It has a flicker-free backlight and a blue light filter to help reduce eye strain.
 All in all, this is a great gaming monitor that most people should be happy with, even if you aren't on a budget.